ThunderFly-aerospace/TFSLOT01/README.md

 ![TFSLOT sensitivity compared to pitot](https://latex.codecogs.com/png.image?\large&space;\dpi{110}\frac{A_D}{A_d}>\sqrt{2})

 The advantage of the higher sensitivity results in increased drag, but it could be negligible at low airspeeds.
+The best use case of the sensor is the integration of the sensing device into the relatively massive fuselage or other construction geometry.
+The user is supposed to find the best mounting option for the device or adapt the TFSLOT 3D printed case to fit the specific application.
+From that perspective, the TFSLOT01 is a fully functional development kit that is able to cover specific user needs.

 # Usage